localcosmos/localcosmos-server/docs/install_demo_app.rst

 2. Enter ``http://localhost/`` (or the URL according to your webserver configuration) as the URL of this App.
 3. Click the Install button

 Once the installation is complete, visit ``http://localhost/`` to open the Webapp.
+To test the API, try logging in with the Superuser Account credentials you created in the server tutorial, or try to report an observation.